 Plan Ahead for Sex: Keep fatigue or stiffness from getting in the way of pleasurable sexual activity by thinking about the times of day you are likely to be more rested.
 For instance, if you experience morning stiffness, the afternoon or evening are probably better times for sexual intimacy.
 Consider:

 - Napping or resting before sexual activity.

 - Taking a warm shower to ease stiffness or soreness.

 - Timing pain medication so its maximum effect is during sex.

-- Piling up pillows or rolled sheets to support joints.
+- Pillows or rolled sheets to support joints.

-Be Creative and Communicative: Discussing the issue of arthritis and sex may be uncomfortable for you and/or your partner.
-In some cases, it may even make your doctor uncomfortable to discuss it.
-Don’t let this discomfort stand in the way of your enjoying a fulfilling sex life despite your arthritis.
-Consult with your physician when you have medical concerns.
+Be Creative and Communicative: Discussing the issue of sex and arthritis may be uncomfortable for you and/or your partner.
+Don’t let this discomfort stand in the way of your enjoying a fulfilling sex life despite arthritis.

 Talk openly with your partner to find the positions and techniques that give both of you the most amount of pleasure with the least amount of discomfort.
 With a little creativity, patience, and planning, individuals affected by arthritis can discover and rediscover the pleasures of sexual intimacy.

 Updated April 2023 by Cheryl Crow, MOT, OTR/L, and reviewed by the American College of Rheumatology Communications and Marketing Committee.